open-energy-transition/open-tyndp/doc/faq.rst

 **Q: Can I use Open-TYNDP with my own private data?**

 A: Yes, you can use Open-TYNDP with your own private data.
 The open-source nature of the codebase means you have full flexibility to integrate your proprietary or confidential data without any obligation to make it public.
+We covered this topic during the `3rd workshop <https://open-energy-transition.github.io/open-tyndp-workshops/20251203-workshop-pypsa-03.html#modify-assumptions>`__.

 **Q: Do I need to share my code modifications or developments?**